New Zealand is blessed with countless number of lakes and rivers with mountains and amazing skyline as the backdrop.

 There are just too many lakes and rivers to document.
 I can only pick out a few before one is bored or overwhelmed with too many of them!

-Lake Tepako: Partial Day Time View
+Lake Tekapo: Partial Day Time View.

-Stunning "greenish" colour water of Lake Tepako
+Stunning "greenish" colour water of Lake Tekapo. |

 Lake Tepako: Sunrise View

-Lake Tepako: Sunset View
+Lake Tekapo: Sunset View

 Sometimes, we encountered beauty when least expected.
 On the way from Picton to Arthur's Pass, we stopped at St. Arnaud for toilet break.
 At the Information Centre, we discovered that Lake Rotoiti is just minutes drive away.
 We reached the Lake at perfect timing with a beautiful boat berthed at the simple timber jetty and another boat just about to sail out.
 Those moments were fortunately captured - the serene lake water with minutely noticeable ripples created by the moving boat and with the beautiful mountains backdrop is just simply stunning!

-Lake Rotoiti, St. Arnaud
+Lake Rotoiti, St. Arnaud. |

 Some of the lakes are totally in their natural state without any man-made structure.
 Lake Poerua near Inchbonnie (approx. 40Km before reaching Arthur's Pass from Picton), a very small lake is one such lake.
 A photo taken in such a setting is almost like a cut-and-paste scenery photo!